 Why does home insurance cost more for older homes in Rhode Island?

 Home insurance costs jump for older properties in Rhode Island.
 Older homes cost 42% more to insure than newer ones.
 A newer home built around 2020 averages $1,518 annually, while an older home from around 1980 costs $2,151 per year.
-This creates a $633 gap between the two.
+That's a $633 gap.
 Middle-aged homes built around 2000 fall between these extremes at $2,089 annually.

-Older homes carry higher premiums because they face greater risks from aging systems and materials.
-Outdated wiring, plumbing, and roofing are more likely to fail and trigger insurance claims.
+Older homes carry higher premiums because they have greater risks from aging systems and materials.
+Outdated wiring, plumbing and roofing fail more often and trigger insurance claims.
 These homes also cost more to repair since they often need specialized parts or skilled craftsmen familiar with older construction methods.

 How can I lower my home insurance costs in Rhode Island?

-Rhode Island homeowners can cut insurance costs through smart strategies that deliver real savings.
-Shopping around proves essential since premiums vary dramatically between insurers for identical coverage.
-Maintaining a claim-free record pays off, saving you $333 annually compared to filing one claim and $612 versus two claims over five years.
+Rhode Island homeowners cut insurance costs in several ways.
+Shop around, as premiums differ between insurers for identical coverage.
+Maintaining a claim-free record saves you $333 annually compared to filing one claim and $612 versus two claims over five years.

 Raising your deductible from $500 to $1,000 reduces your annual premium by $152.
-While higher deductibles mean more out-of-pocket costs during claims, the yearly savings accumulate over time.
-Contact insurers about available discounts for policy bundling, security system installations, or newer home features.
-These reductions, regardless of size, meaningfully lower your annual costs and make coverage more affordable long-term.
+While higher deductibles mean more out-of-pocket costs during claims, you save money each year.
+Contact insurers about discounts for policy bundling, security systems or newer home features.
+Every discount reduces your annual premium.

 How We Analyzed Rhode Island Home Insurance Rates